erinhengel/readability/README.md

 *	**NBER**.
 The NBER table contains basic bibliographic data on the NBER working papers that were eventually published in a top-four journal.
 Data were scraped from the [NBER website](https://www.nber.org/) or extracted from digitised working papers.

 *	**NBERCorr**.
 The NBERCorr table maps each `NberID` in NBER to at least one `ArticleID` in Article.
+(The mapping is not one-for-one because a small number of working papers were eventually published as multiple articles or combined into one.)
 Matches were identified using citation data from [RePEc](http://repec.org/) and by searching NBER's database directly for unmatched papers authored by NBER family members.
+The column `Note` contains notes in situations where the matching process involved some degree of ambiguity (*e.g.*, because of title changes between draft and final versions of the paper).

 *	**ReadStat**.
 The ReadStat table contains readability statistics for every article with an abstract in Article.
 Readability scores were generated with the Python module `Textatistic` using the text in the `Abstract` column of the Article table. `Textatistic`'s code and documentation are available on [GitHub](https://github.com/erinhengel/Textatistic); a brief description is provided in Hengel (2021), Appendix D.3.